jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

 I only attended one professional conference in my career: [O'Reilly Software Architecture Conference 2016 - New York, New York](https://www.oreilly.com/videos/oreilly-software-architecture/9781491944615/).
 It was my first serious exposure to [Microservices](https://www.oreilly.com/content/a-quick-and-simple-definition-of-microservices/) where the concept started to click for me.
+___Microservices___ was the buzzword of the day just as ___Object-Oriented___ had been a buzzword several decades ago and ___LLMs/Generative-AI/AI-Agents/Etc___ are the buzzwords today.

-After a few mentions, I started to keep count of the number of times that [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law) was mentioned at talks I attended.
+I kept count of the number of times that [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law) was mentioned at talks I attended.
 I think it was six or seven.

-One of the great hidden resources on the internet is the enormous archive of conference presentations available for free on YouTube and Vimeo.
+One of the great resources on the internet is the enormous archive of conference presentations available for free on YouTube and Vimeo.

 You can watch talks from internationally recognized software engineers that previously required expensive travel and conference admission.

 I often watch online videos at a faster playback speed.
-This is particularly useful when I am already somewhat comfortable with the content, or the speaker is a slow-talker.
+This is particularly useful when I am already somewhat comfortable with the content, or the speaker is a slow-talker like Bob Martin.

 Don’t just consume conference talks endlessly.
 Pick one idea and try applying it.
 Pause the video and take notes.
+Rewind and watch again if a comment doesn't quite click.
 Discuss the topic with coworkers.
-Can you aggregate the ideas of several conference talks into your own presentation?
+Consider aggregating the ideas of several conference talks into your own presentation.

 Here are some conference resources:
 * General Software Engineering: